shaunpersad/express-primer/README.md

 app.listen(8080);

 ```
 True, it's compact and easily understandable.
-But this app presents no information about itself to the outside world.
-There is no easy way to validate the `chosenGreeting`, or to even document to the client of this API what the inputs and outputs are of these endpoints.
+But this app presents no information about itself to the outside world or to other developers.
+There is no easy way to validate or constrain the `chosenGreeting`, or to even document to the client of this API what the inputs and outputs are of these endpoints.

 Here's the Express Primer version:
 ```js